attasithp/retail_sales_data_of_different-store-types_excel-R-python/README.md

 ## For data analysis
 I showed the code for obtaining the pivot table from the dataset by using R and Python in order to compare with Excel.

 Further analysis was achieved and presented by a Dashboard from Looker Studio.
+The explaination about the dashboard was elaborated (in Thai) over [here](https://attasithp.wordpress.com/2022/12/16/compare-pivot-table-3-ways-and-looker-studio/)

 ![Preview_Dashboard_Looker_studio_1](https://user-images.githubusercontent.com/88144399/208516200-36cec74d-bc96-42ae-a47d-4f50de95f475.jpg)